blumatix/invoicecapture-csharp/README.md

   -w, --writeFile        (Default: False) If set then the response will be
                          written to a json file.
 The name will be the same as the provided invoice filename

+  -p, --useProxy        (Default: False) Use a proxy server.
+Proxy url,
+                         username and password must be set in app.config

   --help                 Display this help screen.
 ```